 The Philadelphia stock exchange also listed many financial institutions and insurance stocks, facilitating a constant traffic flow for them.
 This could be partly because Robert Morris and some private investors who established the Bank of North America dominated the Philadelphia business scene during the 1780s.
 The First Bank of the United States, the Pennsylvania Bank, the Philadelphia Bank, The Pennsylvania Company for Insurance on Lives, Granted Annuities, and The Insurance Company of North America.28

 By keeping the external agents and auctioneers away, the market participants would trust each other more, and there would be a more efficient system for investments and payments.
-The Buttonwood Agreement also aimed to reduce unhealthy competition amongst brokers and instill investor confidence.
+The Buttonwood Agreement aimed to reduce unhealthy competition amongst brokers and instill investor confidence.

 The New Jonathan’s Coffee house set up at Sweeting’s Alley in 1773 stayed there for over a century because stockbrokers were seen as too rowdy to be a part of the Royal Exchange established in 1571.

 By 1830, the exchange witnessed a revolutionary change with the invention of the telephone, ticker tape, and the telegraph.
 Even corporate announcements began to be pinned up on notice boards at the LSE.
-The stock exchange became an indispensable part for the British government for raising massive amounts of capital required for Neapolitan wars.
+The stock exchange became an indispensable part of the British government for raising massive amounts of capital required for Neapolitan wars.

 As London emerged as the focal point of international trade, two other cities, Manchester and Liverpool, also showed immense economic development.
 In 1836, both these cities had their stock exchanges.